onebeyond/interview-code-challenges/README.md

 # Interview Code Challenges
-Here you will find some different code challenges options for interviewing at GuideSmiths.
+Here you will find some different code challenges options for interviewing at One Beyond.

 ## Java tests
 1. [Implement the martian robots game](/java/martian-robots/instructions.md)